mysticfalconvt/Math-Notes/content/Unit3/Unit3.md

 We also did the equation of a line in *Standard Form* Ax+By=C

+for more details see [Equation of a Line](Unit2/EquationofaLine.md)

 ## Special Lines
 ### Horizontal Lines
 Horizontal lines in the coordinate plane represent situations where the Y value doesn’t change at all while the X value changes.
 For example, the horizontal line that goes through the point (0,13) can be described in words as “for all points on the line, the Y value is always 13.”
 An equation that says the same thing is y=13.